CaptCardoso/Subreddit-Classifier/README.md

 - By using sklearn train_test_split method, I divided the dataset into the training and testing data.
 - I created a pipeline of CountVectorizer and LogisticRegression so I can pass them into a grid search
 - I passed english as a stop_word into the CountVectorizer.
 This helps remove common english words that don't help the model
-- I used a grid search to iterate through multiple parameters.
+- I used a grid search to iterate through multiple hyper parameters.
 - I got an accuracy score of 86.5%

-#### **K Nearest Neighbors Classifier**
+#### **Random Forest Classifier**
-- The knn classifier had an accuracy score of 84%
+- The accuracy for the random forest was 84%

 ---
 ## Conclusion

+The logistic regression had a slightly better accuracy score 87% than the random forest model 84%.
+It was able to correctly classify 239 posts from starwars and 191 posts from startrek.
+Total missclassified was 70.
+This in my opinion isn't a bad result.

+I analysed the missclassified posts, most of the words from the miscclassified post are words like series, episodes, seasons etc. These can easily be attributed to either subreddits

+The results shows that both starwars and startrek have very distinct keywords.

 ---
-## Recccomodations
+## Reccomodations

+For this experiment, I used only the subreddit titles, for my next experiment, I will be using both the titles and the subtext.
+I believe this will help increase the accuracy of the classifier.